jameshcoppens/rundeck-gcp-nodes-plugin/README.md

 ### [CHANGELOG](https://github.com/Neutrollized/rundeck-gcp-nodes-plugin/blob/master/CHANGELOG.md)

-** I will not be making further changes to this branch (other than bug fixes) after this release for Rundeck v2.x.
-I will also be making a new branch/updating master with the plugin using a newer rundeck-core and will also take this opportunity to redo the versioning scheme :) **

 This is a Resource Model Source plugin for [Rundeck](https://www.rundeck.org) 2.7.1+ that provides Google Cloud Platform GCE Instances as nodes for the Rundeck server.